 Apps are a ubiquitous part of our everyday lives.
 We use them for our finances, transportation, shopping, social interactions, entertainment, and the list goes on.
 Sometimes it seems like all of the apps that we interact with on a daily basis just sort of appeared out of thin air and landed in the app store or somewhere online.

 But have you ever given much thought to how apps are created?
 Or, more specifically, who creates them?
 Consider the fact that apps are built by real people.
-And oftentimes a lot of time, money, and energy are poured into creating them.
+And oftentimes a lot of time, money, and energy are poured into creating them (for more on that, check out our blog post on measuring the ROI of your software projects).

 So you may be wondering, “how are apps built anyway?” or “what does the process of creating an app look like?”
 Well folks, that’s exactly our area of expertise.
 We utilize product teams to help people and companies get their apps built and launched into the world - and we follow a highly strategic app development process to do it.